joeyrlee/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-command line tic tac toe game
+A minimalistic command line tic tac toe game that's fun and easy to use.

+###Getting Started